ash/raku-course/essentials/loops/exercises/factorial/index.md

 ## Problem

-Create a program that computes factorial of 8 using a loop and then prints it.
+Create a program that computes the factorial of 8 using a loop and then prints it.

 ## Example